oleggromov/html-scaffold/README.md

 ## Requirments
 * **Node.js** can be [easily installed](http://nodejs.org/download/) on most OSes.
-Once you're ready, install grunt.
+Once you're ready, install grunt-cli.
-* **Grunt.js** is better when installed globally, so you can use it in every project located anywhere on your filesystem:
+* **Grunt.js** version 0.4 and higher is needed.
+Install it globally:

-		$ npm install -g grunt
+		$ npm install -g grunt-cli

+	grunt-cli is just a command line wrapper which starts the required version of grunt.

 ## Usage